Keiser University-Latin American Campus: History

 The school uses the campus formerly belonging to La Antigua Escuela Normal de Señoritas de San Marcos.
 From its founding in 1993, this school operated under the name University of Mobile, Latin American Campus in San Marcos and was operated by the University of Mobile.
 Ave Maria College acquired the school from the University of Mobile on July 1, 2000.
 The school was then called Ave Maria College of the Americas until it became the branch campus for Ave Maria University in 2007.
+The Latin American Campus was acquired by the Keiser University on July 1, 2013.